 On Tuesday, Black Duck Binary Analysis, Synopsys’ binary analysis solution, scanned its one millionth customer-submitted app.

 “This is a significant milestone,” said David Chartier, VP of marketing, Synopsys Software Integrity Group.
-“This is a strong showing of scalability and widespread adoption of Black Duck Binary Analysis and of its ability to meet the demands of our customers to provide them actionable security information from wide variety of industries, including those working on ICS and medical device firmware, mobile applications, and containerization of services.
+“This is a strong showing of the scalability and widespread adoption of Black Duck Binary Analysis and its ability to meet the demands of our customers to provide them actionable security information from wide variety of industries, including those working on ICS and medical device firmware, mobile applications, and containerization of services.
 Not only did we scan our one millionth application, we are peaking at over 1TB of data uploaded daily.”